Lightnet/sdl3_vulkan_flecs/README.md

     - Easy addition/removal of modules for debugging and configuration.

 - SDL 3.x (added)
-    - resize window and vulkan swap render resize
+    - resize window and vulkan swap render resize (work in progress)
-    - need resize module call for event.
+    - need resize module call for event. (work in progress)
+    - clean up call for SDL
-    - input system
+    - input system (work in progress)
+      - keyboard (work in progress)
+        - 278 keys code range max.
+      - mouse
+        - motion state (added)
+          - check if mouse is move state bool (added)
+          - postion
+        - wheel state (added)
+          - check if the wheel is move state bool (added)
+          - x (not added)
+          - y (not added)

 - Vulkan Module (added)
     - Note there still some code example resize window is not reworked.